FCBGP/rpki-rpa-profile/draft-guo-sidrops-rpa-profile.md

 # The RPA Content-Type

-The content-type for an RPA is defined as ForwardingCommitment and has the numerical value of 1.2.840.113549.1.9.16.1.(TBD).
+The content-type for an RPA is defined as RoutePathAuthorization and has the numerical value of 1.2.840.113549.1.9.16.1.(TBD).

 This OID MUST appear both within the eContentType in the encapContentInfo object as well as the content-type signed attribute in the signerInfo object (see {{RFC6488}}).